 4. Mount Takao (高尾山)

 Take a relaxing hike or cable car up this mountain for some of the best Autumn leaves in Honshu.

-This free to enter garden in central Tokyo is a stunningly landscaped area with some very photogenic autumn colour trees.
+This free to enter garden in central Tokyo is a stunningly landscaped area with some very photogenic autumn color trees.
 Great in the evening as well.

 This place caught us by surprise!
 Really did not expect this place to be so good, but it really is worth the journey to get here and walk up the little mountain full of autumn leaves, with a view of the massive temple below.

-A classic place to see the colours in Tokyo, this place does get crowded, but as this is Japan the crowds are well organised and friendly!
+A classic place to see the colors in Tokyo, this place does get crowded, but as this is Japan the crowds are well organised and friendly!
 Night time illuminations as well.

 8. Yoyogi Park